ekiefl/ekiefl.github.io/_posts/maple/2020-07-20-maple-intro.md

 then measures the mean ($ \mu $) and standard deviation ($ \sigma $) of the signal strength.
 I consider equilibrium to be established by demanding that the coefficient of variation ($ \sigma/\mu
 $) is less than some threshold value, since a low coefficient of variation means a stable signal.
-The background mean and standard deviation that satisfied this constrant for equilibrium can then be used to distinguish signal from noise.
+The background mean and standard deviation that satisfied this constraint for equilibrium can then be used to distinguish signal from noise.

 We can do some back of the envelope calculations to show that if the signal is drawn from a Normal